remyers/PublicSDK/ios-public-sdk/readme.txt

 See CommercialDemoProject for an example of this.

-GETTING STARTED

-APP TOKEN
-goTenna uses an App Token to differentiate between different apps on the network.
-Apps can only communicate with other apps that use the same App Token.
-This allows an app to coexist with the goTenna app, but not intermix the messages being received.

-Before you can use the sdk, you must setup your application token.
-This must be done before you use any other methods from the SDK, and is ideally done inside a custom Application class, or the very first launched Activity in your app.
-You must set your application token before attempting to pair with a goTenna.
-Pairing occurs via the GTConnectionManager.
-See class documentation and the example app for reference on how to interact with the GTConnectionManager.

-Previously we supplied a default developer App Token, however that Token will be terminated and all developers will be required to request a unique App Token from http://www.gotenna.com/pages/sdk

 CONNECTING/DISCONNECTING

 You application pairs with a goTenna over BTLE.
 Confirm your hardware has BTLE capabilities before beginning.